John Rochester Thomas, the Architect

 One of the most prolific architects in the late 19th Century John Rochester Thomas was born in Rochester, NY on June 18 of 1848.
 He was the son of William and Elizabeth Thomas.
 John was enrolled in the Rochester Public School system until early 1862.
 At that time he dropped out to help his family after his father's business failed.
 Later that year, John apprenticed under the Rochester architect, Merwin Austin.
 He also took classes at the University of Rochester.
 After coming back from studying the grand buildings of Europe, John Thomas entered professional practice in 1868 at the age of 20.

-John's designs were not only a pleasure to look at but he incorporated innovative ideas into his work as well.
+John's designs were not only a pleasure to look at, but they also incorporated innovative ideas into his work as well .
 In his Sibley Hall (circa 1877) design on the University of Rochester campus, John incorporated steel beams and iron staircases into the stone structure to make it the first fireproof building in Rochester.

 Thomas was the first to introduce the mansard roof in residential buildings in Rochester.
 Previously, this roof style was only used for large edifices and public buildings.
 His finest example of this type of design can be seen today adorning the Green Lantern Inn, circa 1875 - 1876 at 1 East Church Street.